 Once these videos are out in the world, CoSchedule will look to total video views to see which topics are the most popular with their users.
 As we mentioned before, the Academy covers a wide array of subjects throughout these courses, and although many of them are selected based on user feedback, Whitney said it’s still valuable to see video data on a more granular level.
 She’ll look at where people are dropping off throughout the video and will use that intel to inform what courses to create next and which types of topics they may want to steer clear from.

-Whether it’s saving hours of designers’ time by using Soapbox to create CoSchedule Academy or hosting videos on Wistia and preventing a slew of website clean-up headaches, it’s clear that the North Dakota-based SaaS company is seeing results from their investment in video.
+Whether it’s saving hours of designers’ time by using Soapbox to create Actionable Marketing Institute or hosting videos on Wistia and preventing a slew of website clean-up headaches, it’s clear that the North Dakota-based SaaS company is seeing results from their investment in video.
 With so many features to boast for social media managers, content marketers, and more, video is helping CoSchedule clearly demonstrate all the value their tool provides to customers, while also positively impacting their business.